pthomison/tailscale-load-balancer-controller/README.md

 ## Getting Started

+Requirements (hard codes that need to be broken out at somepoint):
+- a namespace with the name `tailscale`
+- a secret in that namespace with the name `tailscale-token` with a key of `token` that holds an tailscale auth key (preferably ephemeral)

 Deployment Options:
 - `make deploy` will use kustomize to template the artifacts into your cluster
 - `make template > your-spot-for-config.yaml` will just template out the artifacts, allowing you to place them whereever fits into your deployment pipeline